finalverse/mutsea-o/BUILDING.md

 # Configure #
 ## Standalone mode ##
-Copy `OpenSim.ini.example` to `OpenSim.ini` in the `bin/` directory, and verify the `[Const]` section, correcting for your case.
+Copy `MutSea.ini.example` to `MutSea.ini` in the `bin/` directory, and verify the `[Const]` section, correcting for your case.

 On `[Architecture]` section uncomment only the line with Standalone.ini if you do now want HG, or the line with StandaloneHypergrid.ini if you do

 copy the `StandaloneCommon.ini.example` to `StandaloneCommon.ini` in the `bin/config-include` directory.

-The StandaloneCommon.ini file describes the database and backend services that OpenSim will use, and is set to use sqlite by default, which requires no setup.
+The StandaloneCommon.ini file describes the database and backend services that MutSea will use, and is set to use sqlite by default, which requires no setup.

 ## Grid mode ##
 Each grid may have its own requirements, so FOLLOW your Grid instructions! in general:
-Copy `OpenSim.ini.example` to `OpenSim.ini` in the `bin/` directory, and verify the `[Const]` section, correcting for your case
+Copy `MutSea.ini.example` to `MutSea.ini` in the `bin/` directory, and verify the `[Const]` section, correcting for your case

 On `[Architecture]` section uncomment only the line with Grid.ini if you do now want HG, or the line with GridHypergrid.ini if you do